silversub/terraform/tutorials/clusters.md

    ```
    {: screen}

-4. Remove the defaul worker pool from your cluster.
+4. Remove the default worker pool from your cluster.
 Note that although the command completes within a few seconds, the deletion of your default worker pool and all associated worker nodes continues in the background and takes a few minutes to complete.
    ```
    terraform apply
    ```